- Independent review/ secon opinion

 The green bond market has taken off in recent years, with the market really starting to take off in 2015 when USD 42 billion was issued; almost four times the 2013 issuance (USD 11 billion).

-This momentum has continued strong, with USD 200 billion in green bonds currently outstanding.
-There are projects for possibly USD 130 billion to be issued in 2017.
+This momentum has continued strong, with over USD 250 billion in green bonds currently outstanding.
+There are projectections for issuance to reach USD 130 billion in 2017.